renpy/renpy/sphinx/source/cdd.rst

     elapsed.

     When the displayable is redrawn, which can happen before that time, any pending redraw order will be forgotten.
-For example, if you call ``renpy.redraw(this, 7)``, and 3 seconds later, ``this`` gets redrawn (because one of its children available through the :func:`Displayable.visit` method calls for an update, if it's an ATL animation for example), then unless you call ``renpy.redraw`` again in the :func:`Displayable.render` method, ``this`` won't be redrawn 4 additional seconds later.
+For example, if you call ``renpy.redraw(this, 7)``, and 3 seconds later, ``this`` gets redrawn (for any reason, for example because one of its children is an ATL animation and calls for an update), then unless you call ``renpy.redraw`` again in the :func:`Displayable.render` method,
+    ``this`` won't be redrawn 4 additional seconds later.

     On the plus side, given that redraw orders are not saved as part of save data, accounting for this behavior will likely also avoid